A Brief History of Copyright Law in the U.S.

 Writing a DMCA takedown notice on your own can be overwhelming.
 It requires a vast knowledge of the topic and the use of legal terms that you may not be familiar with.
 Besides that, web hosts usually don’t handle poorly-written notices.

 DoNotPay, the world’s first robot lawyer, is here to help you with the process.
 You can create a takedown notice without wasting your time on research or your money on copyright attorneys.

-Open DoNotPay in your web browser and let us guide you through the process:
+Open DoNotPay in your and let us guide you through the process:

 - Choose the DMCA Takedown feature

 - Provide crucial information about the original content and infringement

 It sounds simple because it is!
 We will send the DMCA takedown notice to the web host of the infringing content on your behalf.
 You can keep track of the progress in the My Disputes tab.

 How Else Can DoNotPay Be of Service?